 Chaps “Baltimore Style BBQ” method is what made their original pit beef sandwich so famous.
 To make a Classic Pit Beef sandwich, Bob uses a bottom round roast flat cut from the hind quarters which are a tougher, but more flavorful cut.
 He trims the gristle and silver off the meat and then applies a dry rub of different herbs and spices like paprika, salt and peopper, thyme and onion powder.
 He then lets it sit over night and in the morning he puts it on an open pit of burning hardwood charcoal that gets to gets to about 400 to 500 degrees.

 Once the beef has a nice crust on the outside and is tender on the inside, he slices it in ribbons and puts it back on the pit so he can cook to order for each of his customers.
 He always make sure to spread the meat around to add some char and flavor to it.
-Next he shaves the meat and piles it high on a kaiser roll and adds whatever fixings the customer wants, including Chaps’ special tiger sauce.
+Next he shaves the meat and piles it high on a kaiser roll and adds whatever fixings the customer wants, including Chaps’ signature horseradish sauce.
 Your food is always cooked to order.